nparks-kenzan/capstan-1/gcp/README.md

 ## Let's Get Started

 You need to validate your GCP project and make sure terraform can do what it needs to do.
-Before we validate, make sure you have git installed, gcloud sdk installed, and terraform installed.
+Before you start, make sure you have git installed, gcloud sdk installed and up to date, and terraform installed.
 All of these items need to be in your path.

 ### Validate your GCP project

 To make sure we don't stumble into problems later, you need to perform the following:
-1. Create a [Service accoun](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) with  'role/owner' for Terraform.
+1. Create a [Service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) with  'role/owner' for Terraform.
 Maybe call it `terraform-admin`
 1. Create a micro instance in `us-central1-a` with the service account `terraform-admin`
 1. from your laptop perform a `gcloud ssh` into said instance
    1. This is to check connectivity between your laptop to GCP in a manner similar to what terraform will ultimately do.